Overview (77/100)

 Micro Squeeze Dirty Water Test

-Although in reality, we avoid doing this, theoretically, the Micro Squeeze filters out any water that isn’t contaminated with chemicals, heavy metals, or viruses.
-So we tried filtering water from a very dirty puddle in the middle of a forest, making sure to stir it up before filling up the pouch, just to make things more interesting.
+Although generally I avoid doing this, theoretically, the Micro Squeeze filters out any water that isn’t contaminated with chemicals, heavy metals, or viruses.
+To test this, I filtered water from a very dirty puddle in the middle of a forest, making sure to stir it up before filling up the pouch, just to make things more interesting.

 The filter did get clogged up from this pretty quickly, but the Micro Squeeze did its job.
-We drank almost a full bottle of filtered water, and we didn’t experience any problems afterward.
-In taste, the water didn’t differ from regular tap water, but the filtered water did differ in color, being in a yellowish tint.
+I drank almost a full bottle of filtered water (400 ml), and I didn’t get sick.
+In taste, the water didn’t differ from regular tap water.
+However, the filtered water did look different in color, being in a yellowish tint.
 The yellow tint comes from tannins, which are caused by the breakdown of vegetation, and they’re completely safe to drink.
-Unfortunately, the Micro Squeeze can’t filter out the tannins, which means that the filtered water will look unpleasingly yellow but it’s still safe to drink.
+Unfortunately, the Micro Squeeze can’t filter out tannins, which means that the filtered water will look unpleasingly yellow but it’s still safe to drink.

 About the Sawyer Water Pouches

-A lot of people don’t like to use the original Sawyer pouches, because they’re clunky (they aren’t too flexible,) they can be hard to fill up, and they can burst very easily.
-We did burst the original 16 oz / 500 ml pouch at the beginning because we used to squeeze it too hard.
-After getting some advice on various forums, we found out that you shouldn’t be squeezing them so hard because the water doesn’t come out faster anyway.
-Since we stopped squeezing them so hard, we haven’t burst any more pouches.
-Honestly, they aren’t perfect, but if you’re careful, the Sawyer pouches will last a long time, and they aren’t too expensive anyway.
+A lot of people don’t like to use the original Sawyer pouches, because they aren’t too flexible, they can be hard to fill up, and they can burst very easily.
+In fact, I broke the original 16 oz / 500 ml pouch at the beginning because I squeezed it too hard.
+After getting some advice on various forums, I found out that you shouldn’t be squeezing them so hard because the water doesn’t come out faster anyway.
+Since I stopped doing that, I haven’t burst any more pouches.

 Using the Micro Squeeze In Winter

-When using the Micro Squeeze in freezing temperatures, you should always keep it near your body (for instance, in a pocket in your pants.)
-Once the Micro Squeeze freezes, the inner hollow-fiber membranes could break because of water inside expanding/contracting, and the filtered water wouldn’t be safe to drink anymore.
+When using the Micro Squeeze in freezing temperatures, you should always keep it near your body (for instance, in a pocket in your pants).
+That’s because once the Micro Squeeze freezes, the inner hollow-fiber membranes could break because of water inside expanding/contracting, and the filtered water wouldn’t be safe to drink anymore.
 So always be careful when using the Micro Squeeze in winter.